 In the first years of its functioning, however, it became apparent that with a capacity of less than 20,000 spectators it exceeded actual demand.
 The lack of proper maintenance caused technical failures which, together with the low level of interest, led to the closure of the eastern stand.

 Renovations to the facility only began after the club was taken over by the Fininvest holding company managed by the Berlusconi family in 2018.
 In 2019-2020, new floodlight masts appeared in the western corners, the main stand received a refreshed facade and new skyboxes, and plastic seats were installed in all stands except the still-closed eastern stand.

 How U-Power Stadium compares to other Serie A venues?

 What are the plans for the future of U-Power Stadium?

-In 2022 AC Monza's footballers were promoted to Serie A for the first time in their history, and further investment in the venue is planned, including the priority reopening of the east stand.
-Concepts for a complete redevelopment of the arena are also under discussion, with only the current form of the main stand retained.
+In 2022, AC Monza's players were promoted to Serie A for the first time in their history, and as a result, the necessary repairs to the east stand were made, bringing it back into operation.
+Concepts for a complete redevelopment of the arena are also under discussion, with only the main stand retaining its current form.